How to prepare houseplants for Summer

 Repot houseplants that are too big for their current pot

 During warmer months, your plants will be growing and may start to run out of room in their original pot.
 Therefore, Summer can be a great time to re-pot.
 Similar to fertilising, you need to be tactical while choosing when to do this.
-Choose a cooler day so that your plant can focus its energy on growing into the new pot, rather than creating added stress.
+Choose a cooler day so that your plant can focus its energy on growing into the new pot, rather than adding stress.

 Signs that your plant may need re-potted:

-- You find yourself watering it more frequently
+- You find yourself watering more frequently

 - Growth has significantly slowed down